Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

 \subsection{Results for trivial Helical edge modes}

-We consider a trivial quantum spin Hall setup shown in Fig. 5.
-In this case, up spin electron can get backscattered as a spin-down electron preserving spin-momentum locking\cite{Nichele_2016}.
+We consider a trivial quantum spin Hall setup shown in Fig. \ref{fig:7}.
+In this case, up spin electron can get backscattered as a spin-down electron preserving spin-momentum locking \cite{Nichele_2016}.
 In this situation, the electron has a finite probability $p$ for a change in its direction of motion and spin with the help of intraedge scattering.
-In Ref. \cite{PhysRevLett.115.036803}, the topological and trivial helical edge modes are differentiated via non-local resistance measurements by tuning electric and magnetic fields.
 In our work, we will show how the topological and trivial helical edge modes two different helical edge modes are distinguished from each other via quantum noise cross-correlations as well as autocorrelations.

 Similar to chiral and topological helical setups, we can apply different voltages at any of the contacts and measure quantum noise cross and autocorrelation in the trivial QSH setup.
 Here, we work with three different setups similar to that used for transport via topological helical edge modes.
-Here, in addition to scattering from the constriction, we have spin-flip scattering, and the general $s$-matrix for this system, as shown in Fig. 5, is \begin{widetext}
+Here, in addition to scattering from the constriction, we have spin-flip scattering, and the general $s$-matrix for this system, as shown in Fig. \ref{fig:7} is\\ \begin{widetext}